LukaB0/SOC-Automation/README.md

 - SOAR for the integration of security tools and orchestrating response actions.

-- VirusTotal for analysis of suspicious files or URLS.
+- VirusTotal for analysis of suspicious files or URLs.

 ## Steps